Philabraham2/Project-1/README.md

 ## BlackRock Investments Presents:
 # Beating the SP500, A Million Dollar Selection Process

 BlackRock Investments is comprised of learners and stock market enthusiasts.
-In this project we worked to create a simple yet sophisticated portfolio that could potentially beat the overall Stock Market.
+In this project we worked to create a simple yet sophisticated portfolio that could potentially beat the overall stock market.
-We selected Large to Mega Cap stocks in order to utilize low correlation to a high beta to Market relationship.
-We forecasted future returns by running a  Monte Carlo Simulation and looking at historical data for a 5-year period.
+We selected large-cap to mega-cap stocks in order to follow a low market correlation to a high beta strategy.
+We built our portfolio with a systematic stock selection approach and forecasted future returns by running a Monte Carlo Simulation as well as comparing the performance of our portfolio and the benchmark based on 5 years of historical data.

 # Key components for selecting a Portfolio which will outperform the SP500
+To create our portfolio which will be compared against the S&P500, each team member has selected some stocks, 28 stocks in total.
+Then we evaluated them based on their beta and market correlation to keep the most suitable stocks with our portfolio strategy.
+We kept the stocks yielding the highest outcome of the division of stocks' beta to their market correlation in order to achieve high-beta & low-market correlation stocks.

 ## Is it possible to outperform the SP500?
+Based on our 5 years of historical data, the stocks that our team picked outperformed the S&P 500.
-Based on our findings, yes the market can be outperformed.
-We looked at the following comparisons to determine our performance against the SPY:
+We looked at the following comparisons to determine our portfolio performance against the SPY;
+- Sharpe ratio
+- 5 years of cumulative historical returns
+- 5 years of monte carlo simulation

 >>SPY historical vs BLK historical Portfolio